.github/workflows/chromatic.yml

 workingDir: packages/project_2

-# .github/workflows/chromatic-1.yml
+.github/workflows/chromatic-1.yml

-# Event for the workflow
+# 👇 Customize the workflow name

 on: push